z3h4/useful-commands/HTML & CSS/html.md

 # HTTP

-- HTTP is not a programming language, it is a markup language (plain textual language) for communicating over the internet.
+- HTTP (Hypertext Transfer Protocol) is a set of rules that clients and servers use to communicate and exchange data over the internet.
 - HTTPS = HTTP + encryption

 # DOM

 - Document object model is a model that represents the objects or elements (i.e. paragraphs, images, links) in our HTML document.
+- It is an in-memory representation of the elements on the page

 `DOCTYPE` Declaration: `<!DOCTYPE html>` says the browser that this is a HTML5 document.